FAQ'S

 Q. Do you recommend a spare ball?

 A. Yes, most of the time we do.
-Some bowlers can throw their strike ball effectively at all spares.
-The advantages of a spare ball is that it hooks less and takes the lane out of play to some degree, along with saving a lot of wear and tear on your much more expensive, high end balls.
-Many customers use a spare ball one pound lighter than their other equipment.
+Some bowlers can throw their strike ball effectively at all spares, usually by changing their release, speed and hand position.
+The advantages of a spare ball is that it hooks less and allows you to use the same if not similar release, along with saving a lot of wear and tear on your much more expensive, high end balls making them last longer.
+This reduction in wear on your strike balls makes a spare ball pay for itself!

 Q. Will I lose carry with a lighter ball?

-A. In most cases, no. We sell very few 16# balls, and now quite a few 14’s.
+A. In most cases, no. We sell very few 16# balls and do not stock them.
+Many have went from 15# to 14# equipment.
 Some of the highest scores from the area come from 14# balls, although you’d never know it unless you ask what weight of ball they are throwing.
+For example, it is easier to rev a lighter ball!
+Many also report greater accuracy.